 Before we left later that day, I made one last visit to Golden Palm.
 If it wasn't obvious enough already, it was easily the highlight of all the arcades in the Lincolnshire area.

 While the rest were just doing what arcades do now, this place showed the shoots of recovery I'll always hope to see.
 New, quality games, mixed in with a few classics and the mandatory redemption.
 But are those in charge of the arcade even consciously setting out to improve things, simply snapping up whatever looks shiny and new?
 I kept asking myself that, among other things I wasn't satisfied with.

 I was most disappointed in how only one arcade had the new DDR, obviously, but there'd been new releases like Sega's Transformers sequel and the four player Halo shooter, which aren't necessarily good games, but would've been nice to see arcades investing in anyway to keep things fresh.

 Maintenance of the games was definitely more of an issue this year too.
-When I visited last year at the end of the summer, most of the games were perfect- and I assumed the ones that weren't good were down to arcades not bothering to fix them again after the start of the summer.
-Well this time I was there earlier on, and there were even less games that were actually perfect.
+When I visited last year at the end of the summer, most of the games were perfect, and I assumed the ones that weren't good were down to arcades not bothering to fix them again after the start of the summer.
+Yet this time I was there earlier on, and there were even less games that were actually perfect.

-It was also sad to see some arcades trying to adapt to new arcade trends, like card payment systems, but not implementing them properly.
+It was also unfortunate to see some arcades trying to adapt to new arcade trends, like card payment systems, but not implementing them properly.
 If they want to keep with the times and make it more usual for tourists to use card payment in arcades, they should do it well and make an effort.

-The reality is, the western arcade business is full of people who simply believe that video games are a thing of the past, and will never make as much money as the latest ticket redemption machines capitalising on a trend ("Fidget Spinner Frenzy" for example).
+The reality is, the western amusement industry is full of people (old white men in suits, to be brutally honest) who believe that video games are no longer profitable, and will never make as much money as the latest ticket redemption machines capitalising on a trend.
+Fidget Spinner Frenzy, for example.